 When cutting fabric for quilting, there are a few tools that I HIGHLY recommend:

 Once you get more confident in your quilting and want to take it to the next level, I really can not say enough about how much I love using my AccuQuilt to cut out my pieces!
 It saves so much time and is way more precise than I could ever get it with a rotary blade.
-Find out more information about AccuQuilt here.
+Find out more information about AccuQuilt here or watch the video below to see how it works.

 People use many different techniques when choosing how to sew their pieces together.
 As a beginner, I definitely suggest you use PINS – lots of pins!